ElhamAryanpur/DiscordXPFarmer/README.md

 1. `Python Programming language`: Which can be downloaded from [Here](https://www.python.org)

-2. `Pynput Module`: which can be downloaded either by doing "`python -m pip install pynput`" on commandline or let the script download it for you.
+2. `Dependencies Modules`: which can be downloaded by doing "`python -m pip install -r requirements.txt`" on commandline.

 After those two are ready, we can start using the bot: